Description & aims of the workshop

 - Giving substantial meaning to the results of cooccurrence analyses.

 The workshop is intended for political and social scientists who are interested in using large text collections in their research.
 No programming skills are needed but a general familiarity with basic statistical operations on texts will be helpful.
 Please bring your own laptop for the hands-on session.

 This workshop addresses the challenges that specific user communities experience when contributing to SSHOC, the availability of procedures, tools and services to address these challenges, and the extent that these procedures, tools and services are sufficiently applicable for specific user communities, which is one of the major goals of the SSHOC project, tackled within WP9.

 - Registration link: https://forms.gle/rZsoTWP9RoUeUiEt6.
 The number of participants of the workshop is limited to 25.
-We kindly ask you to register as soon as possible.
 The registration will be closed when the limit is reached.

 - Workshop attendance is free of charge.
 Refreshments (coffee breaks and lunch) are provided by the organisers.